Houyon/online-distillation-cl/README.md

 # Continual Online Distillation

 This repository implements a benchmarking version of the continual online distillation framework.
-This work will be presented at the CVPR 2023 workshop.
+This work will be presented at the CLVision workshop at CVPR 2023.

 Link to the paper: [Paper](https://openaccess.thecvf.com/content/CVPR2023W/CLVision/html/Houyon_Online_Distillation_With_Continual_Learning_for_Cyclic_Domain_Shifts_CVPRW_2023_paper.html)